-Another peculiarity is that the cat is able to cope with a very high quantity of fat in his diet and apparently thrive on it.
+Another peculiarity is that the cat can cope with a very high quantity of fat in his diet and apparently thrive on it.
 Unless a cat leads a very sedentary life and is overweight, a natural amount of fat in his diet will do him good.

 The vegetable contents of the stomach would probably also have been swallowed, adding a little important variety to the diet.
 Besides, cats occasionally, like dogs, eat couch grass as an emetic, though this has no nutritional function.

 He will usually no longer live solely on meat and water though, while he likes some variety, the extra foods he is prepared to consider are far less catholic than those accepted by a dog.
 There are many stories of depraved felines hung up on titillating extras such as chocolate ice cream, but such tastes are not normal.

 In addition to natural cat foods such as red meats, fowl, rabbit and offal, most cats like fish (a traditional but not really a primary food for cats), milk (not natural for adult cats, but good if it agrees with them) and any other foods of animal origin, such as egg and cheese.

 A diet consisting of meat alone may be lacking in certain dietary elements.
 However, we have known a series of strappingly healthy elderly cats who would not deign to touch anything but meat, offal, fish and milk.